Stuub/DoomBox/README.md

-Automated setup for an insecure login page, for a packet sniffing and traffic analysis demo in my Cyber Clinic workshops!
+Automated setup for an insecure login page, initially developed for a packet sniffing and traffic analysis demo in my Cyber Clinic workshops.
+Now evolved into an OWASP inspired testing environment for your localhost!

 Common vulnerabiltiies added for testing.
 Currently supporting:
   - A3:2017-Sensitive Data Exposure (HTTP Logins)
   - A7:2017-Cross-Site Scripting (Reflective XSS)
+  - A1:2017-Injection (Remote Code Execution)

 Using HTTP & PHP, initialises a server for each on ports 8000 (HTTP) & 8001 (PHP)